JacobTheEvans/kvlt-konverter/README.md

 # Kvlt Bot [![Build Status](https://travis-ci.org/JacobTheEvans/kvlt-bot.svg?branch=master)](https://travis-ci.org/JacobTheEvans/kvlt-bot)

 A Trve Bvlt bot that turns 'normal' 'boring' text into the köölest blackest metalest text!
-This bot repeats whatever your write translated into Trve Kvlt.
+This bot translates your message into Trve Kvlt.
+Simply @ the bot in your chat with your message and it will reply with the translated message.
-If the constant repeated messages annoy you than you have to write the 'correct' way first.

 # What is Trve Kvlt?
 If your confused to what Trve Kvlt means your not the only one.
 It basically